What is Upward Inflection?

 There are several effects of using an upward intonation when ending a sentence.
 One of these effects is that the speaker may be perceived as insecure about the statement they are making.
 Mark Liberman, a linguistics professor at the University of Pennsylvania, notes that using upward inflection can make people perceive you as insecure, which undermines effective speaking.
 During job interviews, an interviewer may perceive the interviewee as being insecure and less confident in themselves.

 Upward inflections may also be used by the leaders of a peer group to assert their dominance.
 Using rising intonations when speaking to juniors of a peer group can make the declarations sound like questions and reinforces their importance.
-A 2005 study by Winnie Cheng and Martin Warren showed that speakers in leadership positions such as academic supervisors and chairpersons of committees use upward inflection more often as the people they are leading.
+A 2005 study by Winnie Cheng and Martin Warren showed that speakers in leadership positions such as academic supervisors and chairpersons of committees use upward inflection more often than the people they are leading.
 The research found that the choice of tone was determined by the designated role of the speaker and the discourse type.

 Examples of Sentences using Upward Inflection